Bespoke Baby Wrap (Baby Carrier) Commissions

 The Process - how does it work?

-The client offers the inspiration ideas to begin.
-To collate ideas colour sketches, collages, yarn or sample sharing and/or IT drafts are used.
+The client offers the inspiration ideas to begin. &H will then collate ideas through colour sketches, collages, yarn or sample sharing and/or IT drafts are used.
 This helps the client get an idea of how their initial inspiration might be interpreted into a textile for baby wearing.
 Small samples can be sent to clients to help with decision making.

 IT drafts can demonstrate how weave patterns and colours might work together in a quick & efficient way.
 The drafts created can be tweaked as many times as needed to get the ideal final design.